stacyo23/stacyo23/README.md

 ### Hi there 👋

+📫 How to reach me: stacyo23@yahoo.com
+😄 Pronouns: she/her

 <!--
 **stacyo23/stacyo23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.